-Degree-seeking students may utilize several acceleration methods to accelerate time-to-degree, including credit-byexam (CLEP, DSST), military or other ACE-evaluated courses, departmental proficiency examination, and prior learning.
-It is the prerogative of each academic unit to award credit for knowledge and competencies acquired through life/work experiences that are deemed equivalent to college level coursework upon careful review and assessment of learning outcomes.
-The optimal method of documenting prior learning is through a departmental proficiency examination or portfolio.
+Degree-seeking students may utilize several acceleration methods to accelerate time-to-degree, including credit-by-exam (CLEP, DSST), military training, American Council on Education evaluated course (approved by TTS), departmental proficiency examination, and prior learning portfolio.
+It is the prerogative of each academic unit to award credit for knowledge and competencies acquired through documented life/work experiences deemed equivalent to college-level coursework upon careful review and assessment of learning outcomes.
 The significant learning must be applicable to the student's degree program and should be discussed with an academic advisor and appropriately documented at the point of major selection.

-Awarded credits are identified on a student's transcript but are not used in the calculation of the GPA.
+Awarded credits are identified on a student's transcript but are not used in the calculation of the grade point average.
 Departmental examination is noted on the student's transcript as EM (examination).
 Accelerated credit may not be applied to meet the 25% residency undergraduate degree requirement.